 3.

-The preposition "junto" does not combine with "de", but with "a".
+The preposition "junto" is not combined with "de", but with "a."

 4.

-"Del" should not be separated into "de el"; the contraction "del" must be used.
+"Del" should not be split into "de el"; the contraction "del" must be used.

 Lesson Overview: Prepositions of Place in Spanish